 Nature and Scope of Palliative Care: Specific issues pertinent to the delivery of effective palliative care

 This will explore issues pertaining to palliative care via case studies and a narrative approach.
-These can include issues such as euthanasia, and the right to die, and the use of advanced directives while considering the issue of capacity and choice.
+These can include euthanasia, the right to die, and the use of advanced directives while considering the issue of capacity and choice.

 End of Life Care: Role of the professional in the care of an individual at the end of life, including perspectives from the individual and family

-The module will critically explore the role of the professional in the care of an individual at the end of life.
-It will include the exploration of the impact of death and dying from a holistic perspective on the individual and family.
+You will critically explore the role of the professional in the care of an individual at the end of their life.
+It will include exploring the impact of death and dying from a holistic perspective on the individual and family.
 The themes of loss, grief and bereavement will be central within this module.
 Professional, legal and ethical issues related to death and dying will also be considered through the module.

-Assessment involves written work and achievement of clinical competencies.
+Assessment involves written assignments and achievement of clinical competencies.
 You will receive key learning materials and be supported throughout the course by the module team and your contact with other students.

 Qualification and course duration